My Monster: The Human Animal Hybrid

 The trouble with hybrids is that they disturb our moral compass, reminding us that we are animals, and animals are like us.
 This is the power of the hybrid creature.
 When we look into its human eyes, we see ourselves looking back from the animal body we deny we inhabit.

-Some parts of the exhibition contain works that deal with themes of human-animal sexuality and hybrid reproduction which some visitors may find confronting.
+Some parts of the exhibition contain works that contain adult themes which some visitors may find confronting.

 Adults may wish to view the space first before accompanying children or students.